KNOWLEDGE BASE

 3. The ACH sends the funds to the financial institution specified by the routing number provided.

-4. The financial institution deposits the money using the account number provided.
+4. The other bank deposits the money using the account number provided.